 Community Medicine and Psychiatry

-Community Medicine and Psychiatry rotations are a full block each, and are blocks during which vacation is taken.
-The community medicine rotation in the first six months is focused on residents learning community resources that they can access for their patients during the subsequent three years of residency.
+Community Medicine and Psychiatry rotations are 4 weeks each.
+The community medicine rotation in the first 6 months is focused on residents learning community resources that they can access for their patients during the subsequent 3 years of residency.
 These include:

 - Home health agencies